irene-zy-zeng/ootd/README.md

 ## Overview

-This project aims to deliver a simple yet effective web application, focusing on helping users organize their wardrobe and plan their outfits efficiently.
+This project aims to deliver a simple yet effective web application, helping users organize their wardrobes and plan their outfits efficiently.

 ##  Getting Started
 Instructions on setting up your project locally.